Al-Zawraa SC

-Al-Zawraa Sports Club (نادي الزوراء الرياضي) is an Iraqi professional sports club based in Utayfia, Karkh District (near Tigris River), Baghdad.
-Their football team competes in the Iraq Stars League, the top-flight of Iraqi football.
-Al-Zawraa have won the most major honours of any club in Iraq, having won 14 league titles, 16 Iraq FA Cups and 5 Iraqi Super Cups—all record totals.
+Al-Zawraa Sports Club (نادي الزوراء الرياضي) is an Iraqi professional sports club based in Utafiya, Karkh, Baghdad.
+Al-Zawraa's football team competes in the Iraq Stars League, the top flight of Iraqi football.
+Founded in 1969 under the name Al-Muwasalat (lit.
+'Transportation'), the club changed its name to Al-Zawraa in 1972.
+The team plays its home games at Al-Zawraa Stadium, which was opened in 2022 and replaced the club's old ground at the same site.

-Al-Zawraa also won the Baghdad Championship a joint-record three times.
-Al-Zawraa have won the domestic double a record eight times and became only the second Iraqi team to win the domestic quadruple in the 1999–2000 season.
-In 2022, Al-Zawraa opened the new all-seater Al-Zawraa Stadium which replaced the club's old ground at the same site.
+Al-Zawraa is the most successful team in Iraqi domestic football, having won 14 Iraq Stars League titles, 16 Iraq FA Cups and 5 Iraqi Super Cups—all record totals.
+Al-Zawraa also won the Baghdad Championship a joint-record three times, including its inaugural edition and its final edition.
+Al-Zawraa has won the domestic double a record eight times and became only the second Iraqi team to win the domestic quadruple in the 1999–2000 season.

-Al-Zawraa finished fourth at the 1996–97 Asian Club Championship and were runners-up of the 1999–2000 Asian Cup Winners' Cup.
-Al-Zawraa have competed in the AFC Champions League Elite group stage three times and have reached the knockout rounds of the AFC Champions League Two three times.
+In international football, Al-Zawraa finished fourth at the 1996–97 Asian Club Championship and were runners-up of the 1999–2000 Asian Cup Winners' Cup.
 The team's home colour is white, thus they are nicknamed "Al-Nawaris" (lit.
 'The Gulls').
+The club shares a fierce rivalry with Al-Quwa Al-Jawiya, and also contests Baghdad derbies with Al-Shorta and Al-Talaba.